- How do I apply to the program?

 - Complete the Math Placement Test

-- Enroll in and successfully complete in the General Learning Strategies (BCUSP 100B) course Autumn and Winter quarters.
+- Enroll in and successfully complete in the General Learning Strategies (BCUSP 100B) course during Autumn and Winter quarters.
 Students who do not maintain a 2.9 cumulative GPA after Winter Quarter must enroll in and successfully complete the course for Spring Quarter

 - Enroll in and successfully complete a DC I course in the Autumn, DC II course in the Winter, and DC III course in the Spring